 The term “quash” simply means to have it removed from California's judicial system.

-If your bench warrant was issued due to a misdemeanor related offense, then your lawyer can make the court appearance on your behalf in order to get the warrant recalled.
+If your bench warrant was issued for a misdemeanor offense, your lawyer can appear in court on your behalf to get the warrant recalled.
 To appear “on your behalf” simply means you don't have to be present in court.

-In all California criminal courthouses, there are a wide range of reasons why someone can have a judge issue a bench or arrest warrants for them.
+In all California criminal courthouses, there are a wide range of reasons why someone can have a judge issue a bench or arrest warrant for them.

-This article will review the different ways why arrest or bench warrants are issued and attempts to clear these warrants without serving time in jail.
-Our Los Angeles criminal defense lawyers are providing a review below.
+This article will review the different ways in which arrest or bench warrants are issued and attempt to clear these warrants without serving time in jail.
+Our Los Angeles criminal defense lawyers provide a review below, emphasizing the crucial role of legal representation in navigating these complex processes.

 Why Are Arrest Warrants Issued in California?